WebReflection/monthly/README.md

 ```
 Usage: monthly [options]

 Options:

+  --holidays <cc>    dim holidays for the ISO 3166 country. (example: it de uk us)
+  -m, --month <mm>   display a calendar for the month. (default: 8)
+  -y, --year [yyyy]  display a calendar for the whole year. (default: 2018)
+  -s, --sunday       display Sunday as the first day of the week.
+  -3, --three        display three months spanning the date.
   -v, --version      output the version number
-    -m, --month <mm>   Display a calendar for the month. (default: 8)
-    -y, --year [yyyy]  Display a calendar for the whole year. (default: 2018)
-    -s, --sunday       Display Sunday as the first day of the week.
-    -3, --three        Display three months spanning the date.
   -h, --help         output usage information
 ```

+Please note the ISO 3166 country must be available in this repository.

+If not available, `--holidays` won't have any meaning so please file PRs if you'd like your country vacations listed in here, thanks.

 ### Screenshot